-We believe that a significant portion of an executive's compensation should be directly linked to our performance and the creation of shareowner value.
-In fiscal 2012, for our NEOs, the Compensation Committee planned a targeted mix of Total Direct Compensation in which 70% to 84% was based on pay for performance (ICP and LTI).
-The Compensation Committee targeted 51% to 68% of Total Direct Compensation of our NEOs in the form of long-term incentives directly linked to the creation of shareowner value.
-These target percentages have been similar throughout fiscal years 2010, 2011, and 2012.
-Total Direct Compensation consists of base salary, annual ICP awards and LTI grants (calculated at the grant date fair value outlined in the Grants of Plan-Based Awards Table).
-As shown in the following graphs:
+We believe that a significant portion of an executive's compensation should be variable and the variable portion directly linked to our performance and the creation of shareowner value.
+Total Direct Compensation (TDC) consists of salary, annual ICP awards and LTI grants (calculated at the grant date fair value outlined in the Grants of Plan-Based Awards Table).
+In fiscal 2014, for our NEOs, the Compensation Committee planned a mix of TDC, which resulted in a range of 67% to 83% of target pay being linked to performance (ICP and LTI).
+The Compensation Committee targeted 46% to 66% of TDC of our NEOs in the form of long-term incentives (LTI) directly linked to the creation of shareowner value.
+These target percentages have been similar throughout fiscal years 2012, 2013, and 2014.